A Matter of Annotation: An Empirical Study on In Situ and Self-Recall Activity Annotations from Wearable Sensors: Conclusions

 We argue that the annotation methodologies for benchmark datasets in Human Activity Recognition do not yet capture the attention it should.
 Data annotation is a laborious and time-consuming task that often cannot be performed accurately and conscientiously without the right tools.
 However, there is a very limited number of tools that can be used for this purpose and often they do not pass the prototype status.

-Only a few scientific publications, such as \cite{reining2020annotation}, that focuses on annotations and their quality.
-Although the use of proper annotated data drastically affects the final capacities of the trained machine or deep learning model.
+Only a few scientific publications, such as \citep{reining2020annotation}, focus on annotations and their quality.
+However, the use of properly annotated data drastically affects the final capacities of the trained machine or deep learning model.
 Therefore, we consider our study to be important for the HAR community, as it analyzes this topic in greater depth and thus provides important insights that go beyond the current state of science.
 Table \ref{tab:conclusion} summarizes the advantages and disadvantages of every method.

-To guarantee high-quality annotations in future studies, especially in an uncontrolled real-world environment where a video recording is not available for the subsequent acquisition of ground truth, further research in this field is necessary.
-The methodologies used for annotating activity data need to be challenged and further developed.
+High-quality annotations are crucial for accurate activity recognition, especially in uncontrolled real-world settings where video recordings are unavailable for ground truth verification.
+To address this challenge, further research on activity data annotation methodologies is necessary.
+These methodologies should empower annotators to label data in a way that comprehensively captures the subtleties of everyday life.
+The annotations must not only be extensive but also complete and coherent, ensuring a consistent and well-defined understanding for the AI model to learn from.
+Furthermore, leveraging learning methodologies like Weakly Supervised Learning methods, exemplified by works such as \citep{wang2019attention} and \citep{wang2021sequential}, can potentially utilize datasets like ours.
+However, a more comprehensive evaluation is needed to determine their suitability for real-world application.

 The combination of a (handwritten) diary with a correction aided by a data visualization in hindsight shows the best results in terms of consistency and missing annotations and provides accurate start and end times.
 However, this combination results in additional work for the study participants and therefore, remains a trade-off between additional workload and annotation quality.